Ang Dating Daan: YouTube

 On December 27, 2005, the Members Church of God International released a YouTube channel of the program in Filipino.
 A few days later, The Old Path, the English version of the program was also released, followed by El Camino Antiguo, the Spanish version of the program on December 30, 2009.
 In 2013 and 2014, they released the Portuguese and Swahili version of the program, respectively.

 In September 2021, the YouTube Channel name Ang Dating Daan was renamed as MCGI Channel.

 Facebook

 In December 2008, the program released its official Facebook page.
 On June 10, 2016, the program debut its first Live Facebook broadcast.

 Twitter

 Its official Twitter account was started in October 2010 and was later being used to propagate the program including Bible Expositions and Bible Studies.

 Instagram

 Its official Instagram account in Tagalog was started in July 2015. it was then followed by different Instagram accounts in different languages.

 TikTok

 In 2021, the program has also been launched on TikTok.

-Mobile Application
+Mobile app

-In 2014, the Members Church of God International introduced the "MCGI Broadcast" Application.
+In 2014, the Members Church of God International introduced the "MCGI Broadcast" mobile application.
 The app features 24/7 Broadcast of Ang Dating Daan and its foreign versions.
 In September 2018, the church launched the Ang Dating Daan TV mobile application.
 The app features questions and answers about the Bible.
 It uses Tagalog, English, Spanish and Portuguese languages.